Texas Cherokees

 Texas Cherokees were the small settlements of Cherokee people who lived temporarily in what is now Texas, after being forcibly relocated from their homelands, primarily during the time that Spain, and then Mexico, controlled the territory.
 After the Cherokee War of 1839, the Cherokee communities in Texas were once again forcibly removed to Indian Territory in present-day Oklahoma.
 When Union troops took control of Cherokee territory in 1863, many "Southern" Cherokees fled to Texas, but after the war, most of them returned to their homes in Indian Territory.
-Others are part of the multitribal Mount Tabor Indian Community, or Tsalagiyi Nvdagi Tribe which have received commendations for their contributions to the State of Texas.

 History

-In 1806 a band of Cherokee, most likely migrating south from the Arkansas area of the Louisiana Territory, founded a village along the Red River.
+In 1806 a band of Cherokee, most likely migrating south from Cherokee settlements in Arkansas in the Louisiana Territory, founded a village along the Red River.
 That same year, an intertribal delegation, including Cherokee, petitioned the Spanish officials at Nacogdoches for permission to settle there, which was granted.
 Cherokee immigration into Texas increased between 1812 and 1819.
 The Republic of Texas, following Sam Houston's recommendations, established a reservation for the Cherokee, but the negotiated Treaty of 1836 was never ratified (See below).

 The Bowl, a former Chickamauga chief, led many Cherokee families into Texas in 1820.
 They settled near present-day Dallas but were forced by local tribes to move east into what is now Rusk County, Texas.
 By 1822, an estimated 800 Cherokee lived in Texas.

 When Texas passed from Spanish to Mexican governance, Cherokee petitioned the new Mexican authorities for formal land grants but were denied.
 In 1830, an estimated 800 Cherokee lived in three to seven settlements in Texas.
 When the Texas Revolution came, the Cherokee settlements tried to remain neutral.